Welcome to Scream Logbook

 Browsh Offical Website and Browsh Github repository, also Browsh

-As of writting, browsh is version 1.8.3. (browsh --version
+As of writting, browsh is version 1.8.3. (browsh --version)

 Browsh is actually fairly well documented.
-See SETUP_DEV_[Platform].md
+See SETUP_DEV_[Platform].md for compilation instructions.x

 To Quit Browsh: Ctrl+Q

 Context on innerworkings: Browsh has Firefox running in the background, and mirrors it into ANSI text on the terminal.
 It thus requires Firefox installed, and relies on it.
-In fact, you can view the mirrored instance using browsh --firefox.with-gui
+In fact, you can view the mirrored instance using browsh --firefox.with-gui.

 OPTical ARchiver (optar)

-If you are building optar yourself, download from github (git clone https://github.com/colindean/optar
+If you are building optar yourself, download from github (git clone https://github.com/colindean/optar)

 Dependencies